 Alaska’s amendment addresses a growing problem in divorce cases.
 Involved parties often want courts to make decisions on monetary support and visitation rights for pets.
 Existing statutes address children, not pets.

 The groundbreaking amendment was sponsored by the late representative Max Gruenberg (D) and former representative Liz Vazquez (R).
-Gruenberg, a family lawyer, told the Associated Press that he once took on a divorce case that resulted in joint custody of a dog sled team.
+Gruenberg, a family lawyer, told the Associated Press that he once took on a divorce case that resulted in the joint custody of a dog sled team.

 “Our pets are members of our families,” said Vasquez in a statement.
-“We have to remember that we’re sent here to Juneau to represent people; real human beings, many of whom have pets they love as much as their friends and family.”
+“We have to remember that we’re sent here to Juneau to represent people, real human beings, many of whom have pets they love as much as their friends and family.”

 Along with custody arrangements, the new bill also allows pets to be included in domestic violence protective orders.
 Alaska is now one of the 32 states to have laws that protect animals in domestic violence cases.

-“Some victims have refused to leave an unsafe situation, an unsafe domestic situation because they don’t want to leave their pet behind,” Vasquez told KTVA News.
+“Some victims have refused to leave an unsafe situation, an unsafe domestic situation, because they don’t want to leave their pet behind,” Vasquez told KTVA News.
 “Some victims have gone back to an unsafe situation because they feel they have to go back and collect their pet.”